KHarvey99/MCA-2019/README.md

 ### Acoustic Dataset- Spotify

-Live performances and recordings recordings
+Live performances and recordings can be found and heard on multiple platforms.
+Spotify allows us to listen to the musical works, whether that be studio recorded and mastered albums and songs, or recorded live performaces from events and gigs.